bjelke/tubular-bells/README.md

 in virtual reality using Unity, SteamVR, and the HTC Vive (headset and two standard controllers).

 ## How to Build and Run
 This project should be run straight from the Unity Editor.
 The name of the scene is "TubularBells" and it is stored in D:/student work/tubular bells/Assets/Scenes.
+SteamVR should start up automatically when you click "play".

 ## How to Play
 ![Image of HTC Vive controller buttons](./images/vive_controllers.jpg)